-Summer 2017 is in full swing, and if you’re off on your holidays or visiting friends & family, you might well be wondering which is the best sat nav to buy at the moment.
+Summer 2017 is now a distant memory, and thoughts are turning towards Christmas and into the 2018 new year.
+If you’re considering sending someone a sat nav as a gift, or you’re off visiting friends & family, you might well be wondering which is the best one to buy at the moment.
 First off, a sat nav that’s right for other people isn’t necessarily the right one for you – it very much depends on where and when you’re planning to use it.
 If you’re after some occasional simple A to B navigation then, to be honest, an app on your mobile phone will probably do the job as well as any basic sat nav, or there are some entry level sat navs available such as the Garmin Nuvi 68LM or TomTom Start 25M.
 Expect a basic sat nav to set you back somewhere between £50 and £100.

 Created with Compare Ninja